Kazushige Nagashima: Professional career

 Nagashima entered Rikkyo University, following his father, and attracted much attention from professional scouts, being the son of Shigeo Nagashima.
 He was drafted in the first round of the 1988 draft by the Yakult Swallows, and his first professional hit was a home run against the Yomiuri Giants, and the pitcher was Bill Gullickson.
 He was touted as the next big star in Japanese baseball, after his father, but failed to live up to expectations.
 Nagashima did not hit or field well, and his playing time decreased as the years went on.
 In 1992, he spent a year with the Los Angeles Dodgers single-A team in the United States, but made little improvement.

 He was about to be released from the Swallows in 1992, but was traded for money to the Yomiuri Giants, where his father was the manager.
 He did not play any better with the Giants, but his team won the league championship in 1994, and the father-son combination became a pet topic of the Japanese media.
 Nagashima suffered various injuries to his wrists and ankles during this period, and in 1993, he went to the U.S. to undergo surgery.

 Nagashima's baseball career ended in 1996.
 The team demoted him to the minor leagues, along with a fine and a suspension, when he insulted coach Shozo Doi after he was told to practice bunting.
 Nagashima explained that he had no intention of insulting Doi, but pressure from the team and his own frustration increased when he yelled at Doi for telling him to bunt.
 Giants owner Tsuneo Watanabe was upset, and manager Shigeo Nagashima was forced to tell his son that he would not be offered a contract for next year.
 Several teams showed interest in signing Nagashima, but he announced his retirement, ending his nine-year career in the professional leagues.

 Nagashima had poor relationships with many managers and coaches throughout his career.
 Former Yomiuri Giants manager Tsuneo Horiuchi and former Yakult Swallows manager Katsuya Nomura had particular problems with Nagashima.
 Horiuchi (a pitching coach while Nagashima was on the Giants) was irritated at Nagashima, who probably spent more time partying than taking batting practice.
 Nomura criticized Nagashima when he was cut from the Giants, since he was the only player that never took notes when Nomura held daily meetings with the team during spring training.

 Post-retirement

-Nagashima became a sportscaster after retiring, hosting several sports shows from 1997~2002.
+Nagashima became a sportscaster after retiring, hosting several sports shows from 1997 to 2002.
 He appeared on an NHK drama series in 2000, and has starred in several movies since then.
 His acting is thought to be somewhat better than his ability on the baseball field.